 1. Great Copy

-Copywriting is one of the key element.
-Writing clear and concise message let your audience spend more time paying attention to you and what you have to say.
-Try not to be overly promotional, if you’ll bombard your audience with commercial content, you’ll risk losing their interest.
+Copywriting is one of the key elements.
+Writing a clear and concise message lets your audience pay more attention to you and what you have to say.
+Try not to be overly promotional, if you bombard your audience with commercial content, you’ll risk losing their interest.
 How can you get the most out of your post?
-Keep your audience on top of mind, keep it short and make it friendly by using emojis.
+Keep your audience on top of your mind, keep it short and make it friendly by using emojis.

 2. Attractive Visuals

 When you combine great writing with attractive visuals, you are well on your way to creating the perfect Facebook post.
-To keep it interesting try to mix things up with pictures, video content, blog links or GIFs.
-In a previous post we look into specific of the importance of using professional pictures for your social media, if you want to know more, take a look here: “A picture is worth a thousand words”.
+To keep it interesting, try mixing things up with pictures, video content, blog links or GIFs.
+Sometimes it’s essential for your brand to hire professionals like INMEDIA for photography to get exactly these pictures, your business needs to present them on Social Media.
+In a previous post, we look into specific of the importance of using professional pictures for your social media, if you want to know more, take a look here: “A picture is worth a thousand words”.

 3. Publish it at the Right Time

 The perfect Facebook post is about more than just the content.
-In fact, even if you have the best content with an a creative visual – but you post it at a time when your audience are asleep or inactive – you aren’t going to see great results.
-Just consider the amount of posts that are published every second on social media, if you post at a wrong time there will be less chance that your post will be noticed, and by the time your audience are online your post will have fallen quite far down in the news feed.
-Here an insider tip, you can find your Facebook audience’s sweet spot with ‘The Best Time to Post’ on Facebook, Twitter, and Instagram.
+In fact, even if you have the best content with a creative visual – but you post it at a time when your audience is asleep or inactive – you aren’t going to see great results.
+Just consider the number of posts that are published every second on social media, if you post at the wrong time, there will be less chance that your post will be noticed, and by the time your audience is online, your post will have fallen quite far down in the news feed.
+Here is an insider tip, you can find your Facebook audience’s sweet spot with ‘The Best Time to Post’ on Facebook and Instagram.